stefanofa/awesome/TOPICS.md

 *   [haraka/Haraka](https://github.com/haraka/Haraka) - A fast, highly extensible, and event driven SMTP server

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 *   [replexica/replexica](https://github.com/replexica/replexica) - 🗺️ Drop-in localization engine for web and mobile.
 Build multilingual products FAST, and reach more users.